Skip to content

 Three rules head off the usual SME mistakes.
 Annual leave keeps accruing right through maternity leave at the standard 30-day-per-year rate, prorated for the period, and the employee can’t be made to burn annual leave during the maternity window.
 Sick leave for pregnancy-related illness sits on top of the 60-day entitlement, up to 45 days, unpaid, with employment continuing.
 Public holidays that fall inside the maternity window don’t push the leave out, since the 60 days run as calendar days regardless.

 If the employment ends within 12 months of the return-to-work date, the accrued annual leave is encashable in the final settlement at basic salary.
-The gratuity is calculated on the standard 21/30-day formula including the full period of service (the maternity leave does not reduce the service period).
+The gratuity is calculated on the standard 21/30-day formula including the full period of service (the maternity leave does not reduce the service period) — our gratuity calculator UAE guide works that formula through, and the end-of-service benefits UAE guide covers the full final settlement.

 Free-zone employers operating under their own employment regulations frequently provide more generous terms than the federal baseline.

-- DIFC Employment Law DIFC Law No. 4 of 2021 — 65 working days of fully paid maternity leave with additional sick leave provisions.
+• DIFC Employment Law No. 2 of 2019 — 65 working days of maternity leave (33 at full pay, 32 at half pay) with additional sick leave provisions.

-- ADGM Employment Regulations 2024 — 65 calendar days at full pay plus additional unpaid leave entitlements.
+• ADGM Employment Regulations 2024 — 65 working days of maternity leave (33 at full pay, 32 at half pay) plus additional unpaid leave entitlements.

 If you operate across zones (a DIFC-licensed parent with a mainland operating company, for example), apply the most generous entitlement consistently to avoid creating internal inequality.
 The cost difference is small; the HR-relations payback is significant.